Quantum information approach to Bose-Einstein condensation of composite bosons: Abstract

 \section{Abstract}

 We consider composite bosons (cobosons) comprised of two elementary particles, fermions or bosons, in an entangled state.
-We study a model of Bose-Einstein condensation (BEC) for indistinguishable cobosons.
-We find that cobosons made of two entangled fermions behave in a predictable way, i.e., their condensate fraction and the transition temperature are increasing functions of their entanglement.
-Interestingly, cobosons made of two entangled bosons exhibit the opposite behaviour - their condensate fraction and the transition temperature are decreasing functions of entanglement.
+First, we show that the effective number of cobosons implies the level of correlation between the two constituent particles.
+For the maximum level of correlation, the effective number of cobosons is the same as the total number of cobosons, which can exhibit the original Bose-Einstein condensation (BEC).
+In this context, we study a model of BEC for indistinguishable cobosons with a controllable parameter, i.e., entanglement between the two constituent particles.
+We find that bi-fermions behave in a predictable way, i.e., the effective number of the ground state coboson is an increasing function of entanglement between a pair of constituent fermions.
+Interestingly, bi-bosons exhibit the opposite behaviour - the effective number of the ground state coboson is a decreasing function of entanglement between a pair of constituent bosons.